 The road to 80 Mile Beach was fantastic.
 Straight, flat and after the gravel of the Gibb, a welcome relief.
 Then a stone was thrown up by a road train and chipped my bloody window.
-Fuck.
+Shit.

 Leaving Broome was only difficult until we arrived there.
 Then I was amazed, once again.
 Every time I think I’ve seen it all on this continent, we come across another place that blows me away.
 The beach here was so big you couldn’t take it all in.
 And there was no wee village.
 No national park visitor centre.
 Nothing expect for 80 miles of beach, and one little caravan park.